waldenhillegass/CPE-123-Final-Project/README.md

 Binaca is responsible for scenery and scrolling art.
 Walden is doing obsticle mechanics
-Spencer is doing actual character car
+Spencer is doing the car class
 Raphael is doing collision mechanics and associated particle system and end screen